-- When Final Points List is received, complete San Jose to 100% and move on to remaining locations. - Demonstration of current functionalities to project and Caltrain Staff.
+- When Final Points List is received, complete San Jose to 100% and move on to remaining locations. - Demonstration of current functionalities to project and Caltrain staff scheduled to take place July 31, 2019 in Marina del Ray, CA at the Collins Aerospace facility.